Trodelvy® (sacituzumab govitecan-hziy)

 Allergic and infusion-related reactions

-Tell your healthcare provider or nurse right away if you get any of the following symptoms of an allergic or infusion-related reaction during your infusion of TRODELVY or within 24 hours after you receive a dose of TRODELVY:
+Tell your healthcare provider right away if you get any of the following symptoms of an allergic or infusion-related reaction during or at any time after your TRODELVY infusion: Swelling of your face, lips, tongue, or throat Hives Skin rash, itching, or flushing of your skin Fever Difficulty breathing or wheezing

 | |||